UCSF-DataSci/06-data-munging-kanting6/README.md

 ### Reflections on the Learning Process

-This data cleaning process reinforced the importance of:
+This data-cleaning process reinforced the importance of:

 - **Data Quality**: Clean data is crucial for reliable analysis.
 This experience underscored that even minor data issues can lead to significant biases in results.
 - **Statistical Understanding**: Gaining insights into statistical concepts, like standard deviation and its application in outlier detection, was enlightening and applicable to future data analyses.